-Feelings of frustration, disgust and fear are mounting among US voters, a poll has found, as many Hillary Clinton and Donald Trump supporters say their presidential choice is driven by a dislike of the other candidate.
+Feelings of frustration, disgust and fear are mounting among US voters, a new poll has found, as many Hillary Clinton and Donald Trump supporters say their presidential pick is driven by a dislike of the other candidate.

 Trump and Clinton supporters expressed similar levels of frustration, 55 percent and 53 percent respectively, and differed little in their feelings of disgust, 53 percent and 48 percent.